Use Price Rules quantity-pricing conditions to offer volume discounts to customers who purchase products in multiple units or large numbers.

 - Add a price adjustment action that defines the discount for qualified purchases.

-The following example ruleset offers a promotion to customers who respond to an email campaign — buy 1 item with product ID 123, 456, or 789 and get a 50% discount on 2 items from the parent
+The following example ruleset offers a promotion to customers who respond to an email campaign — buy at least 5 products and get a total discount of 10%:

 To publish your quantity-pricing promotion, use the Price Rules API to create a ruleset.